averagehuman/argskwargs.io/src/articles/2018/eicar-test-virus.rst

 The EICAR Test Virus is a short text file developed by the `European Institute for Computer Anti-Virus Research (EICAR)`_ for testing anitvirus software.
-It is a valid DOS program and produces sensible results when run (it prints EICAR-STANDARD-ANTIVIRUS-TEST-FILE!), but it is entirely safe.
+It is a valid DOS program and produces sensible results when run (it prints EICAR-STANDARD-ANTIVIRUS-TEST-FILE!).

-All correctly functioning virus scanners should flag EICAR as a malicious file.
-Whether a file that only *contains* the test virus text will be considered malicious may be product-dependent, but I have observed that Sophos will do so at least.
+Although it is entirely safe, all correctly functioning virus scanners should flag EICAR as a malicious file.
+Whether a file that only *contains* the test virus text will be considered malicious might be product-dependent, but I have observed that Sophos will do so at least.

 The EICAR virus is: